robertklep/homebridge-nefit-easy/README.md

+# DEPRECATED

+Since I stopped using Homebridge many years ago, and also haven't had a Nefit Easy for more than 4 years, this plugin is deprecated.
+It may still work for you, or it may not, but I cannot provide support for it.

 # Homebridge Nefit Easy™ plugin

 This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) to allow controlling your Nefit Easy™ (aka Worcester Wave™, Junkers Control™) thermostat through iOS' HomeKit.